AN8991/oev-feed/src/services/protocols/README.md

 The `ProtocolPositionSyncService` is responsible for synchronizing user positions across different lending protocols with our database.

 ### Key Features
-- Supports multiple protocols: Silo, Aave, Lendle, Orbit, Ironclad
+- Supports multiple protocols with a focus on Aave V3
 - Can sync positions for a specific user or all users
 - Stores positions with timestamp for historical tracking
+- Properly handles address validation and checksumming

 ### Usage